Main Content

 Haar ("haar")Symmetric; special case of Daubechies; useful for edge detection"haar", or equivalently, "db1"

-Morris minimum-bandwidth ("mb")Morris minimum-bandwidth orthogonal wavelets specified by the number of filter coefficients (taps) N and the level of the discrete wavelet transform L used in the optimization; do not pass default orthogonality checks in isorthwfb"mbN.L"; to determine supported values, use waveinfo and the family short namembscalf
+Morris minimum-bandwidth ("mb")Morris minimum-bandwidth orthogonal wavelets specified by the number of filter coefficients (taps) N and the level of the discrete wavelet transform L used in the optimization; do not pass default orthogonality checks in isorthwfb"mbN.L"; to see supported values, use waveinfo and the family short namembscalf

 Vaidyanathan ("vaid")Has 24 coefficients; does not pass default orthogonality checks in isorthwfb"vaid"